-The St. Louis Archdiocesan approved Chastity Education series, the Benziger Family Life (2001) is taught at St. Anthony in grades 4-8 each year during the second semester.
+The St. Louis Archdiocesan approved Theology of the Body to be taught at St. Anthony in grades K-8 each year during the second semester.
 We fully realize that this is primarily the responsibility of the parents, but the school is here as a help.
 It is important that parents be aware of just what is being presented at school so that they are able to reinforce the program at home with their own child/ren.
 Parent information is provided each year to explain the total program.
 The program is voluntary.
 Parents are encouraged to contact the classroom teacher with questions about the program.